Macro Graph of Experts for Billion-Scale Multi-Task Recommendation: Experiments

 In this subsection, we compare our tailored \model \ with ten state-of-the-art baseline models on three experimental datasets.
 The comparison results on the AUC and Logloss metrics are reported in Table~\ref{tab:main_result}.
 From the result, we can have the following observations:

 \textbf{\model \ can achieve significant improvements over state-of-the-art methods across all types of tasks on all experimental datasets.} From Table \ref{tab:main_result}, we observe that the customized \model \ attains the highest average AUC values and the lowest average Logloss values across all task types, outperforming both traditional multi-task models and graph-based methods.
 Specifically, in terms of the AUC metric, \model \ surpasses the best baseline with average AUC improvements of 13.42\% on Taobao, 7.84\% on QB-video, and 3.65\% on QK-article.
-Regarding the logloss metric, \model \ achieves average effective gains of 3.68\%, 5.23\%, and 10.77\% respectively.
+Regarding the Logloss metric, \model \ achieves average effective gains of 3.68\%, 5.23\%, and 10.77\% respectively.
 These comparison results validate that \model \ can produce more reasonable multi-task recommendation outcomes.

 \textbf{Introducing graph information can effectively improve the performance of the models.} Based on the results, we can observe that graph-based models, like MMoCEG and MacGNN, generally yield better results compared to traditional multi-task models.
 This implies that traditional multi-task models treat users and items in isolation, overlooking the relationship between them.
-Conversely, integrating the information of the user-item bipartite graph can mirror the more profound interactions between users and items.
+Conversely, integrating information from the user-item bipartite graph can mirror the more profound interactions between users and items.
 This is of great significance for enhancing the overall recommendation performance.

-\textbf{Introducing graph information from the micro level can not fully utilize the task patterns.} By comparing the micro-graph based methods and macro-graph models in Table \ref{tab:main_result}, it can be observed that macro-graph models are capable of achieving relatively superior performance in multi-task recommendation compared to micro-graph ones.
+\textbf{Introducing graph information from the micro level can not fully utilize the task patterns.} By comparing the micro graph based methods and macro graph models in Table~\ref{tab:main_result}, it can be observed that macro graph models are capable of achieving relatively superior performance in multi-task recommendation compared to micro graph ones.
 This indicates that the traditional microscopic graph fails to effectively translate the diverse tasks of users towards items into enhanced model performance.
 Consequently, there is a need to integrate these user task patterns in a novel manner and consider these user and item nodes from a macroscopic perspective, which serves as the impetus for proposing \graphUpper.